top of page

 Our Vision:

-To celebrate, nurture and incubate Toi Māori and indigenous practitioners.
+To celebrate, nurture and incubate the production of Toi Māori.

-for the use of this whare to celebrate arts and culture.
+The Incubator Creative Hub acknowledges the Tauranga Heritage Collection and TCC for the use of this whare to celebrate arts and culture.

 Kia Ora Koutou